vadimisakanov/cv/README.md

 Native Russian language, fluent English, basic German and Spanish.

-A host and speaker for UWDC.ru conference, sysadminka.timepad.ru meetups, local Kubernetes meetups
+A host and speaker for UWDC.ru conference, sysadminka.timepad.ru meetups, Kubernetes meetups in Russia